PierreLorenzi/HyperCardPreview/StackFormat.md

 ### Check the check-sum of the Stack Block

-To check it: cast as `UInt32[384]` the whole `STAK` block (up to offset 0x600, until the script).
+To check it: cast as `UInt32[384]` the whole [Stack Block](#stack-block) (up to offset 0x600, until the script).
 The sum of the ints must be zero.

 If the stack is private access, the checksum must be computed on the decrypted data.

 ### Find a block in the file

-To find a block, you must read the Master.
+To find a block, you must read the [Master Block](#master-block).

-Loop on all the block references of the Master until the end of the block.
+Loop on all the block references of the [Master Block](#master-block) until the end of the block.
 If a block reference is equal to 0, ignore it but don't stop, there may be others further.
 Check if the ID byte matches, and if it does, check the complete block type and ID in the block itself.

 Note: it is theoretically possible to find a block by looping directly on the blocks of the files.
 In real life it is less reliable because sometimes there are corrupted blocks.